The Chase Freedom Unlimited is a great rewards card for certain kinds of users – but who can get the most out of the offer?

 There are a few kinds of users we think can get the most value out of this card.
 Read on to see if it makes sense for you.

-If you currently own a Chase Ultimate Rewards credit card, the Chase Freedom Unlimited is a great card to add to your rotation to maximize points earning.
-Not only does it have a competitive flat rate of cash back that make it a great pair to any card with bonus categories, but transferring points between Ultimate Rewards cards is simple – and can potentially increase your point value.
+If you currently own a credit card that earns Chase Ultimate Rewards points and you want to maximize your rewards haul, the Chase Freedom Unlimited is a great card to add to your rotation.
+Not only does it have a competitive flat rate of cash back for regular purchases that makes it a great pair to any card with bonus categories, but transferring points between Chase credit cards is simple – and can potentially increase your point value.

 Potential yearly rewards value: Chase Freedom Unlimited + Chase Sapphire Reserve